 What’s Next

-This basic URL shortener is not ready for production.
-But you may consider these improvements:
+This basic URL shortener is not ready for production, consider these improvements:

 - Add an admin API to create short URLs (link it to your D1 database)